About Nancy Silverton’s Pastries from the La Brea Bakery

 An important book from a baking and pastry icon, Pastries from the La Brea Bakery, like Nancy Silverton’s acclaimed Breads from the La Brea Bakery, is a bible of the craft for bakers everywhere.

-Nancy Silverton is the co-owner of Osteria Mozza, Pizzeria Mozza, Chi Spacca, and Mozza2Go in Los Angeles, Singapore, and Newport Beach, California.
-She is the founder of the La Brea Bakery and is the only chef ever to be awarded both… More about Nancy Silverton
+Nancy Silverton is the co-owner of Osteria Mozza (which was awarded a Michelin Star in 2019), Pizzeria Mozza, Chi Spacca, and Mozza2Go, in Los Angeles and Newport Beach, California.
+She is the founder of the La Brea Bakery and is… More about Nancy Silverton

 People Who Read Nancy Silverton's Pastries from the La Brea Bakery Also Read